sdvegetationimaging/Imaging-Analysis/README.md

 # Image Analysis

-Analysis, like NDVI calculations, coming soon!
+Analysis, such as NDVI of images, coming soon!